bigchaindb/site/_src/privacy.md

 Our Privacy Policy sets out how your personal information is collected and used while you use the Site.
 We believe your personal information belongs to you, so we are very open about how we use it.
 The Privacy Policy is meant to be read together with the [Terms](https://bigchaindb.com/terms), so words that are capitalized have the same meaning in the Privacy Policy as they do in the Terms.
 ​
-If you have a question about the Privacy Policy, email {{ site.email.contact }} and we will try to answer it for you.
+If you have a question about the Privacy Policy, email {{ site.email.gdpr }} and we will try to answer it for you.

 ## Our policies